 To play this short film please click here or on the image above.

-As ever, I am indebted to Evelyn Waugh, Ian Hamilton Finlay, Tomas Tranströmer, Ted Hughes and others who must forgive me if I forget to acknowledge their undoubted influence.
+I am indebted to Evelyn Waugh, Ian Hamilton Finlay, Tomas Tranströmer, Ted Hughes and others who must forgive me if I forget to acknowledge their undoubted influence.